|US||/5||$50||Click for a special offerWebsite|

-The AFM is also responsible for the over all stability of the financial markets in the country, as well as the supervision of all market participants, who deal with savings, loans, investment and insurance.
+The AFM is also responsible for the overall stability of the financial markets in the country, as well as the supervision of all market participants, who deal with savings, loans, investments, and insurance.

-So basically AFM regulates everyone – form stock exchanges to retail forex and CFD brokers.
+So basically AFM regulates everyone – from stock exchanges to retail forex and CFD brokers.

 That same rule applies the other way around too – all brokers, regulated by other EU regulators such as the Cyprus Securities and Exchange Commission (CySEC) will be able to operate legally in the Netherlands after going through a formal passportization procedure.